jackiechung1993/pacman-excercise/README.md

-# pacman-excercise
-# Name: Pacman Excercise > Animation Movement from left to right
+# Pacman Excercise: Animation Movement from left to right
 Description: Pacman Project
 Installation: To get started, I utilized VS to help create additional scripts.
 Then, apply this into the console to test the environment of the script.
 Usage: I can utilize these functions to create a game.
 Soon, we can apply trigger functions to help direct pacman to its destination.